kanishkamanna/kanishkamanna/README.md

 ### Hi there 👋, I'm Kanishka.
-A Bioinformatics Scientist.
+A Computational Postdoc.
 Welcome to my GitHub!

 I live at the intersection between big data and biology.
 I have a keen interest in exploring and applying concepts from data science and computer science in bioinformatics and beyond!